j1m1l0k0/HashFS/README.md

 ## Features

-HashFS can be used to efficiently store user data, for example as a storage back-end for a websit that stores file uploads.
-It was originally created as a storage back-end for a lightweigt version control system, so evidently it is a perfect solution for those scenarios.
+HashFS can be used to efficiently store user data, for example it can be used as a storage back-end for user file uploads on a website.
+It was originally created as a storage back-end for a lightweigt version control system, so it should be fairly easy to roll out your own SCM-program using this library.

  - Data consistency checking (duh!)
  - Supports file system proxying with caching